caiosba/react-native-share-menu/README.md

-*LOOKING FOR A VOLUNTEER TO MAINTAIN THE IOS VERSION, CURRENTLY UNMAINTAINED*

 # react-native-share-menu

 Adds the application to the share menu of the device, so it can be launched from other apps and receive data from them (current text or images).